cleishm/libcypher-parser/README.md

 License
 -------

-libneo4j-client is licensed under the [Apache License, Version 2.0]( http://www.apache.org/licenses/LICENSE-2.0).
+libcypher-parser is licensed under the [Apache License, Version 2.0]( http://www.apache.org/licenses/LICENSE-2.0).

 Unless required by applicable law or agreed to in writing, software distributed